 Growing Sichuan pepper – using the leaves of the plant

-In any case, I am off to Otter Farm next month, and I hope to pick up a Sichuan flower pepper plant there and then grow my own, particularly as you can use the young leaves (a bit less strong) in salads and clear soups; tiny yellow flowers make a beautiful garnish for grilled meat or fish.
+In any case, I am off to Mark Diacono’s Otter Farm next month, and I hope to pick up a Sichuan flower pepper plant there and then grow my own, particularly as you can also use the young leaves (a bit less strong) in salads and clear soups; and the tiny yellow flowers also make a beautiful garnish for grilled meat or fish.

 I’ll be reporting back on my early spring (leaves), later spring (flowers) and August/September (husk) harvesting experiences later in the year.